 Travelling means different things for different people.
 It can symbolise freedom, knowledge, the pursuit of adventure or even the search for peace.
 For me, it’s about opening up my mind and experiencing things deeply, I would say.
 It’s about chasing the precise moment when a place is most awake in order to capture its full potential.

-Last year, I flew to Mexico City and embraced the internationally renowned event of “Dia de los Muertos”, celebrated on the 1st of November in accordance with Mexican tradition.
-After The James Bond film Spectre popularised it globally, the festivities actually now span a whole week and there are special events every day.
+At the end of last year, I flew to Mexico City and embraced the internationally renowned event of “Dia de Los Muertos”, celebrated on the 1st of November in accordance with Mexican tradition.
+After the James Bond film Spectre popularised it globally, the festivities actually now span a whole week and there are special events every day.
 This includes parades, night bike rides, film projections, gastronomic festivals and the walk of the Catrinas.

 On the third day we met up with some people we had met during our temple excursion: it was time to ride the colourful Xochimilco boats.
 There were 6 of us in total and it was one those blissful afternoons where you just laugh and laugh with great people.
 We started off as strangers but with some Michelada (a very peculiar local beer made with salt, sugar, lemon and tomato juice) it became much easier to talk about everything.
 We shared our dreams, our fantasies and then we even steered the boat ourselves.
 On the way back to the centre, we had the pleasure of tasting some grilled grasshopper.
 It was crunchy and not bad at all, especially when had with lemon juice and peanuts.
 This was the perfect night to end with some tequila and Mezcal shots.
 Did you know that both of them are made from agave?
 To further add to our day of leisurely pleasure, we relaxed and listened to some mariachi bands while still enjoying the (strong) local beverages.

 This article was written by Sandrine Champagne, a Belgian entrepreneur currently living in Panama City, Panama.
 Follow her adventures on the appropriately-named BeYoa (Be your own adventure) and on Instagram.
-Club Elsewhere brings you compelling stories for and by the world.
-Contribute an article of your own by sending a message to the editor.
+Club Elsewhere is a portal for adventures in life design.
+Work with us here.

 Sandrine Champagne is a Belgian entrepreneur living in Panama.
 She set up BeYOA (Be Your Own Adventure), an events and entertainment company in 2017.
 Follow her journey at www.beyoa.com.